How to watch the Saw movies in order

 Unlike Jigsaw’s heinous puzzles, the Saw timeline is straightforward regardless of what way you watch it.
 If you choose release order, the Saw movies are exactly the same bar the first act of Jigsaw.

-Then you’re into seven instalments of John Kramer’s particular brand of justice, and then Jigsaw and Spiral, and the next era of Saw.
-It should be noted that a new film is coming to the franchise!
-The Saw 10 release date is October 27, 2023.
+Then you’re into seven installments of John Kramer’s particular brand of justice, and then Jigsaw and Spiral, and the next era of Saw.
+And another sequel is likely coming!
+Check out our guide on the Saw 11 release date for more.

-So keep your eyes on this guide as our favourite imprisonment franchise continues to grow!
-Also, why not have a look at our guides to the Texas Chainsaw Massacre timelines and the Halloween movies for other ominous killers?
+Watch this space as our favorite imprisonment franchise continues to grow!
+In the meantime, why not have a look at our guides to the Texas Chainsaw Massacre timeline, the Halloween movies, and The Purge movies in order for more bloodlust?
+Perhaps our lists of the best zombie movies, best vampire movies, and best werewolf movies, as well?

-We’ve also got a list of all the new movies coming out in 2023 for you to enjoy.
+We’ve even got deep dives into Freddy Kreuger and Michael Myers, if you want to see Jigsaw’s biggest rivals.
+We have a list of all the new movies coming out in 2023 if you want to see what else is on the horizon, such as The Exorcist: Believer release date or the Five Nights at Freddy’s release date.
 Or for more classics, here is our list of the best movies of all time.